HULKs/hulk/docs/framework/cyclers.md

 The control cycler integrates data from all other perception cyclers in the filtering pipeline.
 Features for assisting in data integration in the filtering pipeline are explained in [Filtering](./filtering.md).
 The control cycler contains all robotics code that needs to be evaluated in each realtime cycle.
-In other words, all modules that are required to generate new outputs are included.
+In other words, all nodes that are required to generate new outputs are included.
-Modules that can be excluded or need to much computation, for example the vision pipeline, are executed in their own perception cyclers.
+Nodes that can be excluded or need to much computation, for example the vision pipeline, are executed in their own perception cyclers.

 ## Perception Cyclers